 Community Greening Tool Kit: Organizations and municipal governments can use this collection of resources to establish community greening programs in their areas.

 An annual part of the Fall Family Weekend, the Waterfront Festival celebrates Chestertown, Washington College, and (of course) the Chester River!
+This year we have teamed up with Chestertown RiverArts to provide the community and college with a much larger event.

 The Center for Environment & Society at Washington College began its oyster stewardship efforts in 2008 with community volunteers on the Chester River and 25 Taylor floats at Eastern Neck National Wildlife Refuge.
 Funded by a grant from the